Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 ====================

 In the last chapter we built :term:`authentication` into our wiki.
-We also went one step further and used the ``request.user`` object to perform some explicit :term:`authorization` checks.
+We also went one step further and used the ``request.identity`` object to perform some explicit :term:`authorization` checks.
 This is fine for a lot of applications, but :app:`Pyramid` provides some facilities for cleaning this up and decoupling the constraints from the view function itself.